ResearchCodeReviewCommunity/dev-review/site/content/flowcharts/lonecoder.md

 - Code author communicates the code and its context to reviewer(s) in advance. with context.
-- Reviewer(s) review code in light of objectives and areas of focus. agreed upon durong the [Meet and agree on objectives](https://researchcodereviewcommunity.github.io/dev-review/recipes/meet_and_agree_on_objectives/) phase.
+- Reviewer(s) review code in light of objectives and areas of focus. agreed upon during the [Meet and agree on objectives](https://researchcodereviewcommunity.github.io/dev-review/recipes/meet_and_agree_on_objectives/) phase.
 - Author and reviewer(s) meet and discuss the code.
 - Code author implements changes.
 - Rinse and repeat.